MajorVictory/VU-MajorsMod/README.md

 - **Radio Beacon** phones just keep getting smaller, decreased visiblity
 - **FIM92a Stinger** you can just shoot it whenever now, no lock-on required
 - **SOFLAM** increased visibility
+- **M224 Mortar** Went to a few yoga classes and is now way more flexible (remember you can drop smokes by pressing 2 to switch projectiles)

 ## Vehicles
 - **Helicopters** have had their motion dmaping removed, allowing you to do flips and barrel rolls